 Andrew receives the Royal Warrant from HM Queen Elizabeth II.
-Launch of the Opal and Pearl collection.

 Andrew launches the Rock Revival collection on September 29th at his Jermyn Street shop.

-After the success of his About Time collection for Omega, Andrew was commissioned to design a collection of digital watches for Pulsar, inventors of the digital watch.
+After the success ofAbout Time for Omega, Andrew is commissioned to design a collection of watches for Pulsar, inventors of the digital watch.

 Andrew and Jojo are married on the 20th of December

 Francesca Farnese Grima is born on the 22nd of March

 The family moves to Switzerland and opens shops in Lugano and later in Gstaad.